-Any Participant aggrieved by a decision may proceed under the Dispute Resolution Procedures outlined in section 9.12.
+Any Participant aggrieved by a decision may proceed under the Dispute Resolution Procedures outlined in Section 2.4.3 of the TrustID CP.
 If it is determined that the intellectual property rights of a third party have been infringed because a Certificate Holder provided incorrect information in order to receive the infringing name or mark in its Certificate, that Certificate Holder hereby agrees to indemnify and hold IdenTrust harmless for any losses or damages arising out of the use of such name or mark.